openthread/openthread/examples/drivers/windows/README.md

 `otLwf.sys` supports operating in two modes: Full Stack and Tunnel.
 Full Stack mode is where OpenThread is running on the host (in Windows) and a simple radio device is connected externally.
-Tunnel mode is where OpenThread is running on the external device and Windows is meerly a pass through for commands and packets.
+Tunnel mode is where OpenThread is running on the external device and Windows is merely a pass through for commands and packets.

 In Full Stack mode, `otLwf.sys` hosts the OpenThread core library and manages serializing all Windows networking inputs to the OpenThread APIs.
 It maintains one dedicated worker thread for running all